 Going Up Against A Second Degree DWI?
 Fight Back

-A 2nd degree DWI is a gross misdemeanor and is punishable by 1 year of jail time or $3,000 worth of fines.
 Talking with an experienced 2nd degree DUI attorney in Minnesota like Joel Heiligman can help you better understand the charge you’re facing.
 Here’s just some of the information you’ll need to know:

-2nd degree DWIs in Minneapolis can mean the loss of your driver’s license, forfeiture of the vehicle used at the time of the incident and impoundment of plates (better known as “whiskey plates”) and a lengthy period of alcohol monitoring/treatment.
+A 2nd degree DWI is a gross misdemeanor and is punishable by 1 year of jail time or $3,000 worth of fines.
+It can also mean the loss of your driver’s license, forfeiture of the vehicle used at the time of the incident, impoundment of plates (better known as “whiskey plates”) and a lengthy period of alcohol monitoring/treatment.